-The following materials may NOT be used at any time during a Section, including after a student has completed testing (e.g., turns in their test book or submits a Section) or during a break.
+The following materials may NOT be used at any time during a Section, including after a student has completed testing (e.g., turns in his or her test book or submits a Section) or during a break.
 Students, Test Administrators, Proctors, or other authorized persons in the test environment may not possess these or any other materials.

-Materials Prohibited During All Sections
+• Materials Prohibited During All Sections

-All personal electronic equipment not related to testing (e.g., cell phones, iPods®, personal document scanners, eBooks, electronic pens, smart watches; refer to Section 2.2.1 for exceptions)
+All personal electronic equipment not related to testing (e.g., cell phones, iPods®, personal document scanners, eBooks, electronic pens, smart watches; refer to Section 2.2.1 for exception)

 - Any resource (e.g., books, dictionaries, posters, models, graphs, displays, teaching aids) that defines, explains, illustrates terminology or concepts, or otherwise provides unauthorized assistance with the content being assessed during testing.
-Refer to the Maryland Assessment, Accessibility, & Accommodations Policy Manual for additional information on approved resources for a student with a disability or an English learner. - Any reference sheet or Periodic Table not provided in the testing platform or by the STC. - Any manipulative not approved through a unique accommodation request prior to testing\ (refer to Section 6.2 for more information) - \ May be allowable if listed in the student's IEP or 504 plan.
+Refer to the Maryland Assessment, Accessibility, and Accommodations Policy Manual for additional information on approved resources for a student with a disability or an English learner. - Any math reference sheet, Periodic Table, or rubric not provided in the testing platform or by the STC. - Any manipulative not approved through a unique accommodation request prior to testing\ (refer to Section 6.2 for more information) - \ May be allowable if listed in the student's IEP or 504 plan.
 Unique accommodation requests must be submitted no later than 6 weeks before the opening of the state testing window.
 Check with your LAC for specific dates.